"Why do people go to a place just like the last place they were?"1

 Source: Boston Public Library, Tomb of Robert E. Lee, Lexington, VA

 Not every Virginian thinks every historic site needs to be protected from change.
-Fairfax County has approved the development that would destroy the historical integrity of earthworks at Centreville.
-Adjacent Prince William County rejected the original requests to protect the Bristoe battlefield, where thousands of Confederates died and may still be buried in unmarked graves.
+Fairfax County approved the development that would destroy the historical integrity of earthworks at Centreville.
+Adjacent Prince William County rejected the original request to protect the Bristoe battlefield, where thousands of Confederates died and may still be buried in unmarked graves, before finally accepting a proposal that created Bristoe Station Battlefield Heritage Park.

-Not surprisingly, some old-line families do not cherish every square inch where patriots rebels in either the American Revolution or the Civil War once trod.
-To them, it's normal to be surrounded by historical sites that others consider unusual.
+Some old-line families do not cherish every square inch where patriots rebels in either the American Revolution or the Civil War once trod.
+To them, it is normal to be surrounded by historical sites that others consider unusual.
 When confronted with an enthusiastic child gushing over the fact that the Confederate retreat from Petersburg had crossed the old family farm, one Virginia matron remarked casually, "Son, Robert E. Lee retreated all across Virginia..."

 Sometimes, historical preservation comes second.
 Charles Carter at Berkeley raised historical preservation concerns with his decision to allow the James River wharf to be used for transporting garbage (yes, garbage) from barges to a mega-landfill in Charles City County.
 The amount of land affected is minor - and to the Carter descendant, it does nothing to detract from the colonial or Civil War history associated with Berkeley Plantation.
 (The bugle tune for "Taps" was developed there in 1862, as the Yankees were preparing to retreat from their failed assault on Richmond.)

 Even the Pamunkey and other tribes once isolated on reservations have discovered that tourists are good business, though not necessarily good historians.
-Virginia's Native American celebrations now include many characteristics of the Plains Indians tribes, because the tourists expect high-feathered headdresses and teepees as seen on the old Westerns.
-If the Powhatan descendants dressed like the natives that John Smith saw, nearly 400 years ago, their rituals might be viewed as obscene by today's standards.
+Virginia's Native American celebrations have included many characteristics of the Plains Indians tribes; tourists expect high-feathered headdresses and even teepees as seen on the old Westerns.
+If the Native American descendants dressed like the natives that John Smith saw, nearly 400 years ago, their rituals might be viewed as obscene by today's standards.

 Singleton House/Pleasant Hall in Virginia Beach, built in 1779, is an isolated historic site in Kempsville, an area where the rest of the landscape reflects modern development